Visit the Amazon Kindle Store

 Customers say

-Customers find the Kindle Paperwhite reader easy to read in any light, even in bright sunlight, and appreciate its lightweight design that fits in a purse.
-The device is praised for its intuitive operation, perfect size for one-handed use, and quick battery charging.
-Customers like the backlight feature, with one noting it's adjustable, and appreciate its portability for travel.
+Customers find the Kindle Paperwhite reader easy to read in any light, even in bright sunlight, and appreciate its lightweight design that fits perfectly in one hand.
+The device is simple to use, has good battery life, and is great for travel.
+They like the adjustable backlight feature that makes it easy to read at night.

 AI Generated from the text of customer reviews